laboon/Capstone_Spring2017/project_list.md

 _LensKit Recommendation System_: This project is to develop a web-based dashboard for monitoring the progress of large, data-intensive experiments in recommender systems.
 These experiments involve testing many algorithms on large data sets, can take hours to days to complete, and users need to be able to see what has been done, what is currently in-progress, and what work is left to do.
 No recommender systems experience is necessary.
 LensKit is written in Java, using Gradle and Groovy.
 (POC: Dr. Michael Ekstrand, Boise State University)

-_Cellular Image Analysis_: Write software for image analysis project assembling a computational pipeline to extract data from live cell movies.
-This would involve integrating some already-existing pieces of a computer vision pipeline, setting it up in a Windows Matlab environment, and adding reporting statistics for single cells and system parallelization.
-(POC: Dr. Robin Lee, Computational and Systems Biology at the University of Pittsburgh)

 _ASL Dictionary_: Provide a secure dictionary app for American Sign Language 1 and 2 students to use at the University of Pittsburgh.
 This would be for mobile phones, preferably both Android and iOS.
 Choice of framework and language will be determined by the students in the group.
 (POC: Debra Hast, Less-Commonly-Taught Languages Center)

 ### Open-Source Projects